 Dolomites Ski Resorts

-This carousel of world-class ski resorts includes Cortina d’Ampezzo, Kronplatz, Alta Badia, Val Gardena/Alpe di Siusi, Val di Fassa/Carezza, Arabba/Marmolada, Sextner Dolomiten-Alta Pusteria, Valle di Fiemme/Obereggen, San Martino di Castrozza/Passo Rolle, Valle Isarco, Trevalli-Moena/San Pellegrino/Falcade, and Civetta.
+This carousel of world-class ski resorts includes Cortina d’Ampezzo, Alta Badia, Val Gardena / Gröden, Alpe di Siusi / Seiser Alm, Val di Fassa, Carezza, Arabba / Marmolada, Kronplatz / Plan de Corones, Sextner Dolomiten-Alta Pusteria, 3 Zinnen, Valle di Fiemme, Obereggen, San Martino di Castrozza / Passo Rolle, Gitschberg Jochtal – Brixen, Alpe Lusia / San Pellegrino, and Civetta.
 Each resort provides a unique and unforgettable experience for skiers, who visit from across the globe to ski the Dolomites.

-The Cortina d’Ampezzo resort offers some of the most exhilarating and beautiful alpine ski runs in the world.
-With a total of 140 kilometers (87 miles) of piste, and a ski season that lasts from November to April, skiers of any skill level will find what they are looking for here.
+If you’ve only heard of one resort in the Dolomites, it’s probably Cortina d’Ampezzo.
+Host to the 1956 Winter Olympics, and co-host to the 2026 Winter Olympics, Cortina offers some of the most exhilarating and beautiful alpine ski runs in the world.
+With a total of 120 kilometers (74 miles) of piste serviced by 36 lifts, and a ski season that lasts from November to April, skiers of any skill level can find what they are looking for here.
 There are also plenty of other activities to participate in, such as snowshoeing, mountaineering, ice-skating, and snowboarding, as well as gourmet dining and shopping.
 There is something for everyone at Cortina d’Ampezzo!

 If a fun, relaxing atmosphere is what you seek, Kronplatz is the perfect destination.
 Kronplatz is considered the main skiing hub in Val Pusteria, and for good reason.
 In addition to from the excellent 105 kilometers (65 miles) of ski slopes, the area is surrounded by tradition, with over 40 mountain huts and several restaurants serving local delicacies.
 Enjoy the relaxing après-ski that is taken so seriously here, and experience a little bit of everything.